 Most Open Source licenses also include a reciprocal patent agreement.
 This agreement outlines things like rights granted in perpetuity, whether recipients can redistribute the work, and the conditions that they must meet when they do distribute the work.
 It also ensures that the protections a license provides extend to the contributions that people make to a project.

 The Gnu Public License (GPL) is an Open Source license stipulating that any distributions of the licensed software are also protected.

 The GPL provides a list of copyright protections to the original software developer.
 However, the license permits other users to copy and distribute the software and make and publish works based on the software.
 In turn, users must release their changes under the GPL and make the adjustments in their source code available to other users.

 Many companies and popular software programs, such as the Linux operating system, use the GPL.
 This gives users access to a vast body of knowledge from other developers and incentivizes them to continue improving the software.

 If you need help with Open Source licensing and patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.